Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: The Shafarevich conjecture for the manifold

-We now state our intermediary results.
-Lemmas \ref{lem-PSH1} and \ref{lem-PSH2} are about toroidal compactifications, and Lemma \ref{lem-PSH2} says that the Albanese map of $X_{\Gamma}$ satisfies all the hypotheses of Proposition \ref{lem-PSH3}.
-This proposition is stated for projective manifolds which are the source of a holomorphic map with values in a compact manifold with Stein universal cover, and we use it with the Albanese map of $X_{\Gamma}$ to deduce that $\widetilde{X_{\Gamma}}$ is Stein.
-Lemma \ref{lem-PSH4} is used to prove the second point of Proposition \ref{lem-PSH3}.
+The following proposition is stated for projective manifolds which are the domain of a holomorphic map with values in a compact manifold with Stein universal cover.
+Lemma \ref{lem-PSH4} is used to prove the second point of the proposition.
+We first give a definition which will be used through all Section \ref{section_rev_stein}.

-\begin{lemma} Let $T$ be a boundary torus of $X_\Gamma$.
-If $V$ is a sufficiently small open neighbourhood of $T$, its preimage $\widetilde{V}:=\pi^{-1}(V)$ is a disjoint union of neighbourhoods of (copies of) $\C^{n-1}$.
-We can choose $V$ so that each of these open neighbourhood admits a strictly plurisubharmonic function which is of exhaustion relatively to $\widetilde{X_\Gamma}$. \end{lemma}